drewlar/GitHub-User-Page/index.md

 - [ ] Decide whether or not to take CSE 101
 - [ ] Talk to the Air Force about recruitment options
 - [ ] Take the ASVAB
-- [ ] Tell people I am wokring with I will be out for PYCON in may
+- [ ] Tell people I am wokring with that I will be out for PYCON in May
 - [ ] GO TO PYCON!
-- [ ] Apply to at least 10 Internship
+- [ ] Apply to at least 10 Internships